allartburns/driveboardapp/docs/dba.md

   "head": {                      # optional
-      "noreturn": True,          # optional, do not return to origin, default: False "optimized": 0.08,         # optional, tolerance to which it was optimized, default: 0 (not optimized) },
+      "noreturn": True,          # optional, do not return to origin, default: False "optimized": 0.08,         # optional, tolerance to which it was optimized, default: 0 (not optimized) "allow_optimize": True,           # optional, whether the polylines may be optimized, default: True },
   "passes": [                    # optional
       {